 After your application is approved, ESD will send you an approval letter.
 Employees with an ESD-approved exemption must provide a copy of the letter from ESD to all current and future employers to notify them of their exemption.
 Check with your employer’s HR office on the internal process for submitting notification.

 The approval letter from ESD is the only acceptable evidence an employer can rely on to not deduct, or to stop deducting, premiums for an ESD exemption.
-This does not apply to employees who are not liable for premiums due to working out of state or individuals who do not meet the employee, employer, employment definition.
+This does not apply to employees who do not meet the employee, employer, employment definition.